silvhua/lighthouse-capstone-project/README.md

 Testing one's 1RM, which involves progressively increasing weight on a given exercise until reaching the point of failure, is inherently fatiguing and higher risk, particularly for an exercise such as the barbell squat.
 Additionally, achieving one's true 1RM on a given day is contingent on having optimal conditions such as low fatigue and the right psychological conditions.
 Whereas strength athletes test 1RM only a few times per year, often with a period of lower training volume in the preceding weeks to allow fatigue to dissipate for full expression of strength, submaximal testing can be performed frequently.

 For the reasons outlined above, competitive athletes and exercisers benefit from estimating their maximal strength (as indicated by 1RM) using submaximal loads (e.g. 80%).
-Athletes and exercisers use weight lifted to evaluate strength as it is is an objective indicator of how much force the body is exerting. **Concentric velocity** (i.e. movement speed when lifting the weight) is an additional objective indicator of force: Being able to move the same weight at a faster speed means that more force is being applied.
+Athletes and exercisers use weight lifted to evaluate strength as it is an objective indicator of how much force the body exerts. **Concentric velocity** (i.e. movement speed when lifting the weight) is an additional objective indicator of force: Being able to move the same weight at a faster speed means that more force is being applied.
 Athletes who track their concentric velocities during testing with 1RM and submaximal loads can then create a **load-velocity profile** (see figure 1 below) using statistical linear regression to then estimate 1RM in the future using:
 * Slope of the load-volocity profile (**LV slope**).
 * Intercept of the load-velocity profile (**LV intercept**).
 * Estimated or previously-measured velocity at 100% of the 1RM, known as the **minimum velocity threshold (MVT)**